iamandycohen/UrlRewrite/README.md

 * Added drop down list so you can select your site instead of having to type a regular expression to match the site on.
 NOTE *** All Redirect Folder's are currently reset so you have to reset the Site Name Restriction field.
 * Added the ability to have sub folders in a top level Redirect Folder
 * removed the top level Redirect Folder from the package so that rules don't get overwritten when you
+* Updated how back references work for Rules and Conditions
+* Fixed security on Redirect Workflow

 Version 1.1
 * Major refactor to support instantiation of the UrlRewriter without needing HttpContext or a web site.